sujaygarlanka/sujaygarlanka/projects/quadruped_locomotion.md

 The last step is more involved and requires getting the forces applied to each foot of the leg to get to a point along the parabola, and using that to calculate the joint torques.

 To get the forces for the foot of each leg, I use a PD controller that is applied at every timestep.
-The PD controller equation is below (4).
+The PD controller equation (4) is below.

 $P_{foot}$ - This is the cartesian coordinates of the foot at the current timestep.